LeAnThuyen/MicroservicesLearning/README.md

 # Install Redis for MacOS
 1. Checking version of Home brew by the following cli " brew --version "
 2. Install redis " brew install redis "
-3. Run command " redis-server " to checking install successfully Redis on MacOS
+3. Run command " redis-server " to check install successfully Redis on MacOS
 * Learn more about Redis cli
 - keys * (select all key stored in redis)
-- hgetall (select your value of key if it is hash)
+- hgetall (select your value of a key if it is hash)
 - del {name of your key} (delete key has stored)
 - type {name of your key} check type of your key has stored

 # About Clean Architecture
-- It's quite same Abp Framework structure
+- It's quite a same Abp Framework structure
 - Application
 - Domain
 - Infrastructure